dmontaner/southbank/README.md

 ## Restrict access by user ID (Recommended)

-Your Google Apps Script is **open** fro anyone with the **Deployment ID** to send data in.
+Your Google Apps Script is **open** for anyone with the **Deployment ID** to send data in.
-This has undesirable potential effects in your data collection but more importantly may imply some security risks.
+This can corrupt your data collection and may pose security risks.

 You can allow only specific users to submit responses: